 Within the past few years, the focus of many security teams has been shifting from pure prevention of cyber-attacks to richer detection and response/recovery capabilities.
 With the Snapshot-Based Ransomware Recovery tool, domain administrators can access their data on a snapshot within 15-30 minutes and recover them within minutes (for small folders) or hours (for very large folders).
 The snapshots of the domain's data are taken automatically every four hours and are kept for two weeks.

-The Snapshot-Based Ransomware Recovery is available with the Platform Enterprise plan, GxP with Governance Plan, and AEC (Construction Package).
+The Snapshot-Based Ransomware Recovery is included with the Platform Enterprise plan, GxP with Governance Plan, and AEC (Construction Package).
 The feature is also available as an add-on for Platform and Enterprise Lite plans.

 Skip Ahead to the FAQ...